AlbertiProtocol/pool/README.md

 npx albertipool
 ```

-Optional : Open a tunnel
+Install A Production Build

 ```
-ssh -R 80:localhost:4000 serveo.net
+docker run -d -p 4000:4000 --name albertipool --restart unless-stopped ghcr.io/albertiprotocol/pool-docker:main
 ```

 ## Usage

-Once the server is running, you can access the API at `http://localhost:<port>`.
+Once the server is running, you can access the API at `http://localhost:4000`.